Joseph L Lavy

 Class assignments and grading

-This course is a practicum, therefore participation is mandatory.
-Acting is a behavioral art which demands physical as well as intellectual effort.
-Class time will be spent in lecture and discussion but primarily in active development of performance material, under the guidance of the instructor.
-In this way, the classroom becomes a laboratory or workshop.
+This course is a practicum; therefore in-class participation is mandatory.
 Each day’s work will be considered for grading purposes.
 You are not expected to achieve a standardized result, however you will be expected to arrive prepared, ready to work and to challenge your limitations.

 Your attitude, curiosity, comprehension and collaboration are integral to your success in the class.

 The classroom experience is irreplaceable.
 Unexcused absences will result in a 0 for the day.
 Final grades will be based on your overall progress in the class based on preparation for and participation in classroom activities and the thoughtfulness and thoroughness of the written assignments, and in-class work.